 Independence for refugee women

-We teach women in refugee camps in Kurdistan Iraq how to make herbal products so they can support themselves.
+We teach women in refugee camps how to make herbal products so they can support themselves.

 What we do

 We teach women in refugee camps to make herbal products for their own use and to earn income.
-We provide hands-on education as well as mentorship from a well-known herbal school.
+We also train women refugee leaders to teach our workshops in their communities.

 The workshops

 Women learn by doing in our workshops, and they keep all of the products that they make.
-Products are chosen by the women based on their needs – for example, remedies for pain, burns, and health and hygiene.
-525 women have benefitted in 2023.
+Products are chosen by the women based on their needs – for example, remedies for pain, burns and wounds.
+702 women have benefitted in 2023-2024.

 COULDN’T BE HAPPIER WITH HER OINTMENT